messagebus/lapine/README.md

 ## Usage

-Define a class that configures which `exchange` is uses.
+Define a class that configures which `exchange` is used.
 This class must define `#to_hash`

 ```ruby